devloos/devloos/README.md

 <div>
   <p>
     "Any fool can make something complicated.
-It takes a genius to make it simple." - Einstein
+It takes a genius to make it simple." - Somebody
   </p>
   <p>Currently at Long Beach State University, I love all things computers.</p>
 </div>